oddy-boop/Edusync-git/src/supabase/policies.md

   );

 -- Policies for `assignments`
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.assignments;
-CREATE POLICY "Enable access based on user role" ON public.assignments FOR ALL
+CREATE POLICY "Consolidated policy for assignments" ON public.assignments FOR ALL
   USING (
     ((select public.get_my_role()) = 'admin')